 Cut from the tenderloin, stretches from the ribs to the sirloin

 Difference in Appearance

-When looking at the typical filet mignon and ribeye steak, the first difference you will notice is size.
+When looking at the typical ribeye vs filet mignon steak cuts, the first difference you will notice is size.
 A filet mignon is typically far smaller than a ribeye.
 There can be some variation in cuts, but the typical filet mignon is somewhere between one half to one quarter of the size of a rib eye steak.

 Examining the two cuts further displays more differences in appearance.
 A filet mignon is mostly fine grained muscle, with a small amount of fat running through it in thin streaks.
 In contrast, the ribeye is heavily marbled.
 You can see white specks of fat throughout the meat, and there will be a few thick strips of fat around the edge amd middle of the steak.

 Due to being part of two separate muscles, the texture of ribeye and filet mignon is quite different.
 The tenderloin muscle is rarely used, so the filet mignon is extremely soft.
 Many people describe it as having a texture that melts in their mouth.
 Since there is little connective tissue or fat, there are no tough bits to chew through.